-where $B(\cdot,\cdot)$ denotes a beta function.
-In a similar manner as in \citet{mcc89}, if we view $\nu$ as a continuous-valued parameter with $\nu \geq 0$, then (\ref{eq:marginal}) can be considered a two-parameter family.
-Clearly, $f(y_1;\varphi,\nu)=f(y_1;\varphi^{-1},\nu)$.
-If $\varphi=0$, then the distribution (\ref{eq:marginal}) reduces to the symmetric beta distribution with density
+In a similar manner as in \cite{mcc89}, if we view $\nu$ as a continuous-valued parameter with $\nu \geq 0$, then (\ref{eq:marginal}) can be considered a two-parameter family.
+Clearly, $f(y_1;\rho,\nu)=f(y_1;\rho^{-1},\nu)$.
+If $\rho=0$, then the distribution (\ref{eq:marginal}) reduces to the symmetric beta distribution with density

-It can be readily seen from \citet[8.384.5]{gra} that the family (\ref{eq:marginal}) with $-1<\varphi<1$ is equivalent to Seshadri's (1991) family with the parameterization given in Example 1 of his paper.
-As discussed there, if $\nu=1$, then the family (\ref{eq:marginal}) reduces to the family discussed in \citet{lei} and \citet{mcc89} whose density is given by equation (2) of the latter paper.
+It can be readily seen from equation (8.384.5) of \cite{gra} that the family (\ref{eq:marginal}) with $-1<\rho<1$ is equivalent to \citeauthor{ses}'s (\citeyear{ses}) family with the parameterization given in Example 1 of his paper.
+As discussed there, if $\nu=1$, then the family (\ref{eq:marginal}) reduces to the family discussed in \cite{lei} and \cite{mcc89} whose density is given by equation (2) of the latter paper.